peterheard01/logic-room/_posts/does-anyone-really-understand-digital-transformation-not-according-to-research/2017-02-09-no-one-understands-digital-transformation-heres-why.md

 This article will discuss why everyone seems to be confused about one of the biggest change management topics to hit the enterprise in recent years; 'Digital Transformation'.

 We will discuss the origins of the movement and take a look at some general conventions of how it works.
 Then we will look at evidence to see how it is being implemented in the real world.
-This article will highlight the fact that there is an inconsistent understanding of what Digital Transformation is as well as showing evidence which will support this claim.
+There is an inconsistent understanding of what Digital Transformation as we will discover.

 We will attempt to get to the heart of what it is about and apply a simple rule which should add some clarity to this often misinterpreted topic.
 Hopefully this article will help you gain a consistent understanding.